Table of Contents

 What about studies and resources available at Magale Library?

 Please see https://web.saumag.edu/library/ for detailed information concerning COVID-19 and the Library.

 Can prospective students still tour campus?

-No, all campus tours have been canceled at this time.
-The Office of Admissions is working to provide resources to prospective students remotely.
+On campus tours will be available again beginning June 15.
 For more information about admission status or the admissions process, please contact the Office of Admissions at 870-235-4040.

 We invite prospective students to view this video for a glimpse into life of our campus:

 What to do if I have a health issue?